markfaction/VSCode-CPlusGLFW/README.md

 - (Optional) Click on File -> Preferences -> Keyboard Shorcuts and add a custom shortcut to running the task

 ### Finally...
-- Extend the code and build process, add other libraries, and enjoy building that next OpenGL graphics application or game! :)
+- Extend the code & build process, add more libraries, and enjoy building that next OpenGL graphics application or game! :)